Python-Test-Engineer/PyTest-Cookbook/docs/toolbox/manage_docker_with_python.md

 container = client.containers.run("nginx:latest", detach=True, ports={"80/tcp": PORT})
 ```

+Sources of YT video on Python and YAML

+1. [MathByte](https://www.youtube.com/watch?v=sFqdgG8tSPk) - shorter and more concise video with its repo installed in this project in `yaml` folder.

+2. [DevOpsMadeEasy](https://github.com/kunchalavikram1427/YouTube_Series/tree/main/YAML) which has a YT video (1hr 45m) [here](https://www.youtube.com/watch?v=GOk4IoYhM9U).

-The repo and video explore managing Docker programatically with Python.
+The repo and video explore managing Docker programatically with Python, mostly through the use of editing docker compose files and then running them programatically.

 <br>